Anthony van Leeuwen, Author of LGBTQ Originals

-I was 10 years old when I began to create through words, imagining someone to be with, to hang out with or do nothing with; someone who could be a best friend to a ten-year-old.
+I was ten when I began to create through words, imagining someone to be with, to hang out with or do nothing with; someone who could be a best friend to a ten-year-old.
 I wrote a love song, even before I knew I was gay, or that I would eventually write a love letter to my 'Prince' through my current writing work.

 Getting back to the story: